Updated June 27, 2021

 Other destinations from Lake Okeechobee have included the Florida Gulf Coast by way of the Calooshatchee River to Fort Myers and Sanibel Island.

-Until now I've always had sailboats, but I see a power boat in my future so I can make this trip.
+Until now I've always had sailboats, but I see a power boat in my future so I can make one of the annual trips.
 The boats are limited to power because they have to make a certain number of miles each day.

 My many friends who have made one of these trips say the camaraderie and fellowship is something to remember for the rest of your life.